TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.56.md

 ---

-Yet they tempted and rebelled against the Most High God, And kept not his testimonies;
+Yet they tempted and rebelled against the Most High God, and didn't keep his testimonies;